fun33333/HDMS/Docs/05-Workflows-by-Role.md

 **Flow:**
 1. Moderator reviews ticket validity and correctness
 2. If valid → assigns to appropriate department head
-3. If incomplete → rejects or requests clarification from requester
+3. If incomplete → rejects or requests clarification from requestor
 4. All actions logged in audit trail

 **Actions:**